More Information

 Submitted: March 29, 2024 | Approved: April 11, 2024 | Published: April 12, 2024

-How to cite this article: López-Chávez E, García-Quiroz A, Peña-Castañeda YA, Díaz-Góngora JAI, Mendoza-Espinosa JA, et al. Sites and Zones of Maximum Reactivity of the most Stable Structure of the Receptor-binding Domain of Wild-type SARS-CoV-2 Spike Protein: A Quantum Density Functional Theory Study.
+How to cite this article: López-Chávez E, García-Quiroz A, Peña-Castañeda YA, Díaz-Góngora JAI, Mendoza-Espinoza JA, et al. Sites and Zones of Maximum Reactivity of the most Stable Structure of the Receptor-binding Domain of Wild-type SARS-CoV-2 Spike Protein: A Quantum Density Functional Theory Study.
 J Clin Intensive Care Med.
 2024; 9: 008-016.

 DOI: 10.29328/journal.jcicm.1001047